SeaAttic-1/UB-Mem/README.md

 - Addition of an extra column at the end: **IODieCount**.
 This specifies how many IO dies a node has.
 Omit it to use the default value **IO_DIE_PER_NODE** defined in `IO_Die_Manager.h`, which is set to 2.

 - Change of meaning of the **portsNum** column.
 This specify how many ports a single IO die has.
-So the total number pof ports on a node can be calculated as **IODieCount \* portsNum**.
+So the total number of ports on a node can be calculated as **IODieCount \* portsNum**.

 ### Functional Correctness